AngusML/localisation/README.md

 # localisation

+FYI: The files in the top-level directory are ones I’ve edited.
+It is also found inside src directory.

 NOTE:
 For this project, I'm using ROS humble and ubuntu 22.04.4 LTS (jammy).
 Terminal commands to check version are: